Waterford Flight: Construction

 Construction of the Waterford Flight began in 1905 and took 10 years to complete.
 The 5 massive locks dwarfed the previous iterations and were mandated to be 328 feet long, 45 feet wide, and 12 feet deep.
 These dimensions became the standard on the Barge Canal System and have been maintained to this day.
 In addition to the locks, there are two large guard gates at the northern end of the flight.
 These gates can be lowered to block additional flow of water from the Mohawk River through the locks to prevent damage during floods.
-The locks have undergone periods of major restoration in the past couple decades, including replacement of lock doors and resurfacing of the concrete within the locks themselves.
+The locks have undergone periods of major restoration in recent decades, including replacement of lock doors and resurfacing of the concrete within the locks themselves.

-Present status
+Today

 Today, the Waterford Flight is in use and is managed by the New York State Canal Corporation.
 The site of the Waterford Flight is also home to Lock 6 State Canal Park, which follows the length of the canal between the Hudson and the Mohawk and allows public access to the locks and a boat ramp at the Northern end.
 The set of locks was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 2011.